grahamrobbo/MST2020/README.md

         }
 ```

-The `add_header Cache-Control` setting ensures that everything served up from this location will not be cached in the browser.
+The `add_header Cache-Control "no-store, no-cache, must-revalidate"` setting ensures that everything served up from this location will not be cached in the browser.

-The nginx configuration also needs to set up the reverse proxy for your SAP backend server.
+The nginx configuration also needs to be configured to act as a reverse proxy for calls to the SAP backend server.

 ```
        location /sap {